MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/gh-pages.md

 The job runs on a **push** to `master` and on a **PR** against `master`.
 Simply creating a feature branch will not trigger the build.

-To avoid actually deploying using a PR and waiting until code is merged to master, we use a conditional statement to skip the deploy step for PR events.
+We want avoid actually deploying code on a PR and rather wait until code is merged to master.
+So we use a conditional statement to skip the deploy step for PR events.

 ```yaml
 if: ${{ github.event_name != 'pull_request' }}